Kösem Sultan: Aftermath

 Contemporary Ottoman chroniclers did not welcome Kösem's murder and recorded it as an injustice committed against a woman of great accomplishments and stature, and a harbinger of greater social disorder.
 Evliya Çelebi, a famous Ottoman traveler, writer and admirer of Kösem, described the murder: "The mother of the world, wife of Sultan Ahmed (I); mother of Murad (IV), and Ibrahim; the Grand Kösem Valide—was strangled by the Chief Black Eunuch Div Süleyman Agha.
 He did it by twisting her braids around her neck.
 So that gracious benefactress was martyred.
 When the Istanbul populace heard of this, they closed the mosques and the bazaars for three days and nights.
 There was a huge commotion.
 Several hundred people were put to death, secretly and publicly, and Istanbul was in a tumult."
-Dervish Abdullah Efendi recalled: "Those black infidel eunuchs martyred the Senior Mother [Kösem], Mother of the Believers"—a term usually reserved for the wives of the Prophet Muhammad—"and plundered most of her jewels."
+Dervish Abdullah Efendi, a late 17th century writer, recalled: "Those black infidel eunuchs martyred the Senior Mother [Kösem], Mother of the Believers"—a term usually reserved for Muhammad's wives—"and plundered most of her jewels."
 While lauding her charity, Naima also criticised Kösem for her greed and political interference.
 As regards the events leading up to her murder, he stated: "It was divine wisdom that the respected valide, philanthropic and regal as she was, was martyred for the sake of those unjust oppressions."
-Although Naima felt some regret over her death he also blamed it on the corrupt Janissary ağas and other officials who enjoyed her patronage.
+Although Naima felt some regret over her death he also blamed it on the corrupt Janissary aghas and other officials who enjoyed her patronage.
 In other words, he implicitly supported Sultan Mehmed IV's decision to order her murder and the punishment of her political faction.

-Kaya Sultan, Murad IV's daughter and Kösem's paternal granddaughter, condemned the Grand Vizier Siyavuş Pasha's apparent role in her grandmother's assassination:
+Kaya Sultan, Sultan Murad IV's daughter and Kösem's paternal granddaughter, condemned Grand Vizier Siyavuş Pasha's apparent role in her grandmother's assassination, as recorded by contemporary historian Evliya Çelebi: "You tyrant Siyavuş!
+You murdered my grandmother, your lord Murad's mother.
+Aren't you and my kinsmen?
+By the soul of my grandfather [Sultan Ahmed I] I will curse you, and you will get no pleasure from this seal."

 The assassination of this powerful, widely respected, and widely feared woman provoked a political crisis.
-The first phase involved the execution of Kösem's Janissary supporters while in the second, public outrage over the purge prompted Turhan's new administration to dismiss the Grand Vizier Abaza Pasha who had carried out the executions.
+The first phase involved the execution of Kösem's Janissary supporters while in the second, public outrage over the purge prompted Turhan's new administration to dismiss the Grand Vizier Siyavuş Pasha and Şeyhülislam Abdülaziz Efendi who had carried out the executions.